 In recognition of the unique and expanding role state attorneys general play in our system of government, the American Constitution Society established the State Attorneys General Project (AG Project).

 Through ACS's network of students, lawyers, academics and allies, the AG Project develops and disseminates legal resources and hosts programming and events examining the actions of state attorneys general and the emerging legal and policy issues they face.
-The AG Project also serves as a forum for state attorneys general, their staff, and advocates to develop and share best practices and to cultivate important relationships.
-The project provides a vital link for continuous and focused communication between state attorneys general and the advocacy and academic communities.

 As states’ chief legal officers, state attorneys general are, first and foremost, law enforcement officials sworn to uphold the U.S. and state constitutions, and to enforce federal and state laws.
 The heart of a state attorney general’s mission is to serve the public interest.
 With broad jurisdiction and independence to act, state attorneys general play a crucial role in upholding the rule of law and protecting the rights, health and safety of their states’ residents.

 The efforts of state attorneys general go beyond enforcement and regulation.
-Through education and outreach initiatives, or by using the authority of their office, state attorneys general may compel action by other local, state and federal governmental actors and agencies to ensure they are fulfilling their mandates.
+Through education and outreach initiatives, or by using the authority of their office, state attorneys general may encourage action by other local, state and federal governmental actors and agencies to ensure they are fulfilling their mandates.

 For more information on State Attorneys General, see Jim Tierney's Intro to State AGs and read Bill Marshall's Yale Law Review article, Break Up the Presidency?
 Governors, State Attorneys General, and Lessons from the Divided Executive